RafeefOtai/AI-Image-Classification/README.md

 - Pillow
 - NumPy

-After that, Visual Studio Code was configured to use the same Anaconda environment as the Python interpreter, and the prediction script was executed using this environment.
+After that, Visual Studio Code was configured to use the same Anaconda environment as the Python interpreter.

 ---